dschweisguth/imagesite/README.md

 ## Requirements

-imagesite works with Ruby 2.0.0p648, which comes with OS X 10.11 (El Capitan), and with later versions of Ruby.
+imagesite works with Ruby 2.3.7, which comes with OS X 10.12 (Sierra), and with later versions of Ruby.
 If your Mac has an older OS X, imagesite may or may not work with its built-in Ruby.
 If not, you may be able to install a newer Ruby on your Mac to use with imagesite.